Restricted Access Thesis

 The purpose of this study is to determine whether explicit instruction on rhoticity, that is the pronunciation of syllable-final /r/, improves listening comprehension of international varieties of English.
 This study involves seven English learners in the South East of England.
 The participants were divided into a treatment group and a control group.
 The treatment group received explicit instruction on rhoticity.
 The pre- and post-tests, as well as pre- and post-test surveys, were analyzed and compared.
 The results of this study show that listening comprehension of non-rhotic varieties improves with explicit instruction and that participants find explicit instruction of rhoticity useful.

 Jenkins, Jessica L., "Explicit instructions of rhoticity: teaching the phonological features of international varieties of English to improve the listening comprehension of English learners" (2013).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 528.